A national effort to recruit, develop and retain black educators through teacher residencies.

 This collective learning informs new research and support for all of NCTR’s Network partners, and it helps the teacher preparation field better understand how to prepare a diverse and effective teacher workforce.

-NCTR is excited to announce our second cohort of the Black Educator’s Initiative.
+NCTR is excited to announce our third cohort of the Black Educator’s Initiative.

 - Scholarships, stipends, and other incentive funds to support Black residents’ full participation in essential clinical experiences.